 Watching the soles fall off your favorite pair of shoes can be frustrating.
-To prevent this, you can do a few things to protect the soles of your shoes.
-The first step is understanding why sole separation occurs.
+To prevent sole separation, you can do a few things to protect the soles of your shoes.
+The first step to learning how to prevent sole separation is understanding why it occurs.

 If you store your shoes in an area with a high temperature, this may cause sole separation.
 High temperatures weaken the glues and adhesives that attach the sole to the shoe.
 If possible, store them in an area that is room temperature or below.

 With time, your feet can change size and shape.
+To prevent sole separation, you need to know how work boots should fit.
 Many people make the mistake of measuring their feet once or twice in their lifetime and assuming their shoe size will remain the same forever.
 An incorrect width or length puts extra pressure on certain parts of the sole, eventually tearing it away from the shoe.

 If you have a pair of tactical performance boots that sit in your closet for many years, = you should probably check the soles.
 Over time, the sole and shoe material can weaken and collapse.
 It’s best to buy a new pair of boots or shoes if this situation occurs.